AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

 The BCP-006-03 specification includes support for bitstreams that are compliant with the clauses of the main document and annexes A, B, C, D and E of the Rec.
 [ITU-T H.265][H.265] specification.
 It excludes support for bitstreams that are compliant with other annexes of the specification.
 > Annex F (multi-layers extensions), Annex G (multiview high efficiency video coding), Annex H (scalable high efficiency video coding) and Annex I (3D high efficiency video coding) are not supported.

 The Rec.
-[ITU-T H.222.0][H.222.0] | ISO/IEC 13818-1 specification and associated amendments describe the embedding of an H.265 stream in an MPEG2-TS transport stream.
+[ITU-T H.222.0][H.222.0] and ISO/IEC 13818-1 specifications and associated amendments describe the embedding of an H.265 stream in an MPEG2-TS transport stream.
 An RTP payload format specification for MPEG2-TS transport stream was developed through the IETF Payloads working group, IETF [RFC 2250][RFC-2250] for transport over RTP.
 Other normative documents describe the requirements for the streaming of an MPEG2-TS transport stream over other non-RTP transports.

 The [Society of Media Professionals, Technologists and Engineers][SMPTE] developed Standard [ST 2110-22][ST-2110-22] of the ST 2110 suite of protocols, which cover the end-to-end application use of constant bit rate compression for video over managed IP networks.